 Our lab studies the atomic structure of proteins using experimental and computational approaches.
 Our primary experimental tool is X-ray crystallography.
 We apply our knowledge of structure to help design drugs, deepen understanding of protein structure and function, and address fundamental questions of protein engineering, stability, and solubility.
 Our lab also develops new techniques for the analysis of X-ray crystallographic data.

-Congratulations to Clement Tran Tang for getting accepted to the UH Hilo Pharmacy, Kellie Kurasaki and Kiyonari Noguchi for getting into UH Medical School, and Dong Kuk Huh for getting into the Rice University PhD program in synthetic biology!
+Congratulations to Clement Tran Tang for getting accepted to the UH Hilo Pharmacy School, Kellie Kurasaki and Kiyonari Noguchi for getting into UH Medical School, and Dong Kuk Huh for getting into the Rice University PhD program in synthetic biology!

 Congratulations to Ryan Vidad and Stephen Macaspac for receiving UROP awards for Fall 2015!